rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/smartnotes/README.md

         [ ] Can it be written with less optimizations in mind?

+    [ ] Can fail_pos be handled better?

+    [ ] MatchError probably has wrong stream if error occurs deep down

 [ ] Try to port to JS to see how flexible it is?

 [ ] Add DEBUG flag that outputs source between passes.